Guanfacine: History

+Society and culture

+Legal status

+In December 2024, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Paxneury, intended for the treatment of attention deficit hyperactivity disorder in children.
+The applicant for this medicinal product is Neuraxpharm Pharmaceuticals S.L.
+Paxneury is a generic of Intuniv, which has been authorized in the EU since September 2015.
+It is also a hybrid medicine of Intuniv.
+It contains the same active substance as Intuniv, but is available at higher strengths.
+Paxneury was authorized for medical use in the European Union in February 2025.

 Brand names

-Brand names include Tenex, Afken, Estulic, and Intuniv (an extended release formulation).
+Brand names for instant release formulations include Tenex, Afken, and Estulic; and Intuniv and Paxneury (as extended release formulations).

 Research

 Guanfacine has been studied as a treatment for post-traumatic stress disorder (PTSD).
 Evidence of efficacy in adults is limited, but one study found positive results in children with comorbid ADHD.
-It may be also useful in adult PTSD patients who do not respond to SSRIs.
+It may be also useful in adult PTSD patients who do not respond to selective serotonin reuptake inhibitors (SSRIs).

-Results of studies using guanfacine to treat Tourette's have been mixed.
+Results of studies using guanfacine to treat Tourette's syndrome have been mixed.

+Guanfacine does not appear to be effective for improving sleep in children with ADHD and behavioral insomnia.
+Instead, guanfacine worsened certain sleep parameters, for instance total sleep time, in one clinical trial.

 Guanfacine has been investigated for treatment of withdrawal for opioids, ethanol, and nicotine.
-Guanfacine has been shown to help reduce stress-induced craving of nicotine in smokers trying to quit, which may involve strengthening of prefrontal cortex meditated self-control.
+Guanfacine has been shown to help reduce stress-induced craving of nicotine in smokers trying to quit, which may involve strengthening of prefrontal cortex-mediated self-control.

+Guanfacine has been researched for treatment of a variety of conditions impacting prefrontal cortex function, including cognitive and attentional problems in people with traumatic brain injury, stroke, schizophreniform disorders, and the elderly.

+Guanfacine is being studied for the possible treatment of long COVID.